MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 > [!NOTE]
 > These durations (whether default or customized) are only used to convert to hours when defining effort on a task.

-This allows users to define duration in unitsUnassigned tasks are scheduled by using the project's calendar.
+Unassigned tasks are scheduled by using the project's calendar.
 However, upon initial resource assignment, the scheduling of a task is updated so that it respects the resource's calendar.
 Subsequent changes to a task that has an assignment is governed by the [scheduling mode](scheduling-modes.md) of the project.
 To learn more about the influence of calendars on tasks, see [Resource Calendars in Project for the web](https://techcommunity.microsoft.com/t5/project-blog/resource-calendars-in-project-for-the-web/ba-p/3269686) and [Task Start Times & Your Projects!](https://techcommunity.microsoft.com/t5/project-blog/task-start-times-amp-your-projects/ba-p/3269665)

 > [!NOTE]
 > Project for the Web does not respect business closures that are defined in the resource or project calendars.